mozilla/chromeless/static-files/md/dev-guide/glossary.md

 __Low-Level Jetpack API Module__: A Jetpack Chrome Module with the following properties:

-  * Contains Chrome Object Wrapper metadata allowing it to be exposed securely into unprivileged code, and does not grant it more authority than it claims to provide.
   * Is reloadable without leaking memory.
   * Logs full exception tracebacks originating from client-provided callbacks (i.e., does not allow the exceptions to propagate into Mozilla platform code).
   * Can exist side-by-side with multiple instances and versions of itself.
+  * Contains documentation on security concerns and threat modeling.

 __Unprivileged Jetpack Module__: A CommonJS module that may be run without unrestricted access to the Mozilla platform, and which may use